-- For Darling, the nation’s leading rendering and recycling company serving the food industry, it is the first move into into the mass scale production of renewable diesel.
+- For Darling, a leading global producer of sustainable food, feed and fuel ingredients from edible and inedible bionutrients, it is the first move into the mass scale production of renewable diesel.

 - Fuels produced in the U.S. from biomass feedstocks can reduce greenhouse-gas emissions, improve energy security and bring jobs and investment.

 - The facility at St. Charles is located near the existing refinery infrastructure.

 - The plant is capable of annually converting approximately 1.3 billion pounds of fat into more than 150 million gallons of renewable “green” diesel.